PanicAtTheCisco/Toolkit/README.md

 # Welcome to my Cybersecurity Toolkit!

-### This is a repository of Cybersecurity tools and resources that I think are useful.
+* This is a repository of Cybersecurity tools and resources that I think are useful.
-### Many of these are I believe taken from the Parrot OS default bookmarks.
+* Many of these are I believe taken from the Parrot OS default bookmarks.
 Some I have added myself.
+* I won't be adding descriptions to everything as I don't feel like curating that.
+I will for some specific stuff though.

 ## This is the Table of Contents to navigate around from